-- Delayed Cbet: This play happens where a player raises preflop, the flop action checks through, and then this player bets on the turn.
+- Delayed Cbet: This play happens where a player raises preflop, the flop action checks through.
+Then this player bets on the turn.

-- Donk Bet/Stop n’ Go: This occurs when a player ends the action on a previous street by calling and then leads into the aggressor on the next street.
-In general, this move is very fishy– unless the next card has improved the donk bettor’s range more than the previous aggressor’s range.
+- Donk Bet/Stop n’ Go: This occurs when a player ends the action on a previous street by calling.
+He then leads into the aggressor on the next street.
+In general, this move is very fishy.
+That is unless the next card has improved the donk bettor’s range more than the previous aggressor’s range.

 Poker Bet Size To Use When Betting

-Whether value betting or bluffing, employing the right bet size into your game play is vital, as this directly affects your bottom line and can determine how much money you leave on the table or take off of it!
+Whether value betting or bluffing, employing the right bet size into your game play is vital.
+It this directly affects your bottom line.
+It can determine how much money you leave on the table or take off of it!

-To understand what to look for in identifying some basic tells, along with what to do to properly hide them yourself, check out this dense article on Poker Tells.
+You must understand what to look for in identifying some basic tells.
+You will also need to know how to hide them yourself.
+Check out this in-depth article on Poker Tells.

 Summary of General Tips for When To Bet In Poker